Ahmed-Mabrook/Housing-Anywhere/README.md

 Created an original design.

-Find a way to restrict even more the number of requests .
+Find a way to restrict even more the number of requests/ add cashing .